The following 6-minute video shows how to use the Unstructured API to work with webhooks:

 - At the workflow level, known as a workflow-scoped notification channel.
 This allows any job that is associated only with the target workflow in an Unstructured account to trigger the webhook.
 This can be useful, for example, for emailing a department’s data analyst when a long-running job for a specific workflow has completed, allowing them to begin working with the latest output.

-The Unstructured user interface (UI) allows only limited creation, viewing, and management of webhooks, as follows (learn how):
+Unstructured Pipelines allows only limited creation, viewing, and management of webhooks, as follows (learn how):

 - Webhooks for a personal Unstructured workspace.
 Each personal Unstructured account has one and only one personal Unstructured workspace.